 Not to justify them, but their salary is so meager that they feel almost “entitled” to do that in order to put food on the table for their numerous family.

 Still, I don’t like that practice and I have never bribed anyone during my 10 years living in Mexico.

 It’s just not my thing.
-I was stopped several times for correct reasons, speed, talking on the phone while driving, and lack of seat belt.
+I was stopped several times for correct reasons, speed, talking on the phone while driving, and lack of a seat belt.
 I am very distracted and sometimes I forget.

 But I was lucky.
 I got one fine only and all the other times they just let me go.